shoqqan/angular-todo/README.md

 <h2>About the project</h2>

   <p>
-     App to manage your day, and write tasks with great and minimalistic design This application is developing on Angular 🅰️
+     App to manage your day, and write tasks with great and minimalistic design <br> <br>
+     This application is developing on Angular 🅰️
   </p>